1inch/liquidity-protocol/docs/TechSpec.md

 ## Funcional

-The protocol focuses on adjusting the parameters of LiquidityPool (fee, decayPeriod) by stakeholders by voting It is possible to add other control modules in the future.
+The protocol focuses on adjusting the parameters of LiquidityPool (fee, decayPeriod) by stakeholders by voting.
+It is possible to add other control modules in the future.
 Users receive voting tokens `inchToken` for bringing liquidity to the exchange.

 ### Features

-- **Modular principle** - the system is built on the separation of the core and modules, that can be managed in `GovernanceMothership`.
-Currenly there are 2 modules:
+- **Modular principle** - the system is built on the separation of the core and modules that can be managed in `GovernanceMothership`.
+Currently, there are two modules:
-1. **voting** logic is described as separate module,
+1. **voting** logic is described as a separate module,
-2. **referal** distribution is the second.
+2. **referral** distribution is the second.
 Additional functions can be introduced through the extra modules in the future.

 - **Front-Running Attacks protection** - `LiquidVoting.sol` library responsible for taking voting effect with a 24-hour delay on an increasing basis.